KaiNorth/kainorth_academicpages.github.io/_pages/about.md

 News
 ======

 >**11/01/2021** - We (WLV-RIT) achieved the highest performance on the Hate Speech and Offensive Content Identication in Marathi Shared-Task (FIRE)!
 Go Team!

-Register a GitHub account if you don't have one and confirm your e-mail (required!)
-Fork [this repository](https://github.com/academicpages/ornate-frangollo-c23556.netlify.app) by clicking the "fork" button in the top right.
-Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
-Check status by going to the repository settings, in the "GitHub pages" section